open-source-modelling/insurance_javascript/smith-wilson/README.md

 ### Market information input

- - Observed yields of the zero-coupon bonds `r_Obs`
+ - Observed yields of the zero-coupon bonds `r_Obs`.
- - Maturity of the observed bonds `M_Obs`
+ - Maturity of the observed bonds `M_Obs`.

 ### SW Parameters
  - Ultimate froward rate `ufr` represents the rate to which the rate curve will converge as time increases.
- - Convergence speed parameter `alpha` controls the speed at which the curve converges towards the `ufr` parameter from the last liquid point (last data point available in the market information input)
+ - Convergence speed parameter `alpha` controls the speed at which the curve converges towards the `ufr` parameter from the last liquid point (last data point available in the market information input).

 ### Desired output

- - List of maturities for which the SW algorithm will calculate the yields `M_Tar`
+ - List of maturities for which the SW algorithm will calculate the yields `M_Tar`.

 Note that this implementation assumes that the yields were calculated on ZCB.
 This assumption can be easily relaxed in future releases.
 The implementation is split in two parts:

 1. The available market data and the parameters are used to "calibrate" the algorithm.
 This returns a calibration vector that can be used to interpolate or extrapolate target maturities.
 This is done by calibrating the kernel functions.
-Look at the function `SWCalibrate()`
+Look at the function `SWCalibrate()`.
 2. The yields for ZCB with targeted maturities are Interpolated/extrapolated.
-Look at the function `SWExtrapolate()`
+Look at the function `SWExtrapolate()`.

  The syntax in the functions tries to be consistent with EIOPA technical specifications.